 requirements.
 Completion of a three year degree and a Post-Graduate Diploma

 from a recognized institution may possibly be considered for graduate

 Who is required to take exams to fulfill the English Proficiency requirement for admissions?

-If you have not completed at least 3 years of full-time coursework at the high school/secondary level or above, at an accredited educational institution where English is the principal language of instruction, you must obtain a minimum English Proficiency Exam score as follows:
+If you have not completed at least 3 years of full-time coursework at the high school/secondary level or above, at an accredited educational institution where English is the principal language of instruction, or have not completed a transferable college-level English Composition course from a United States post-secondary institution, with a grade of 'C' or better, you must obtain a minimum English Proficiency Exam score as follows: